MikeIbberson/mongoose-field-populate/README.md

 <h2>Extended Reference</h2>

-<p>The embedded reference builder provides a plugin for managing stale data updating as well as a builder for assembling extended references.
+<p>The extended reference builder provides a plugin for managing stale data updating as well as a builder for assembling extended references.
 It auto-syncs the target props on save, so you don't have to worry about matching types, setting projects and more.</p>

 ``` Javascript
   const mongoose = require('mongoose');